JulianLivrone/Manage-landing-page/README.md

 ### What I learned

-First project where I worked with HTML, CSS and JavaScript yo make a full web page
+First project where I worked with HTML, CSS and JavaScript yo make a full web page.
+Followed Kevin Powell videos on how to make this web page to enhance my skills and knowledge

 ### Continued development